 Navigation

-The Navigation component is a layout component used to create custom navigation items that allow end users to navigate apps, go to different web pages, or perform Action Framework actions.
+The Navigation component is a layout component used to create custom navigation items that allow end users to navigate apps, go to different web pages, or perform Action flow actions.

 Navigation is a vital element of a user interface and can guide users through an app, as well as any necessary workflow actions, more efficiently.
 Use the Navigation component to build custom navigation bars that are intuitive and tailored to unique processes.

-In addition to facilitating traditional navigations, the Navigation component can be used to build handy dropdown menus within a Nintex Apps page that are connected to a broad range of actions with the Action Framework.
+In addition to facilitating traditional navigations, the Navigation component can be used to build handy drop-down menus within a Nintex Apps page that are connected to a broad range of actions with Action flows.

 Important: If using the Navigation component within your Nintex Apps pages, the Item Source property must be set to Manual.
 All other source options will result in errors within Salesforce communities.